Maximinodotpy/articles/Exodus In Helvetia/index.md

 This is when they founded the *"Maeder-Bachmeier Bande"*.
 The Gang operated until 1999 when it was defunct because of heightened Police attention after the *Great Forest Fire*.

-It is unclear whether she is still alive (2012).
+It is unclear whether she is still alive in 2012.